Xanthium strumarium canadense

 Range & Habitat: Common Cocklebur occurs in most counties of Illinois and is quite common (see Distribution Map).
 The two varieties that Mohlenbrock (2002) has described, var. canadense and var. glabratum, are both common in Illinois.
 The pop-up map refers to the distribution of var. canadense only.
 Common Cocklebur is native to both Eurasia and North America; it is hard to distinguish between native and adventive races of this plant.
 Habitats include cropland (especially corn fields), fallow fields, the floodplain zone of rivers and ponds, degraded meadows that are poorly drained, dried-up mudholes, stabilized areas of beaches and sand dunes, vacant lots, and waste areas.
 Disturbed, poorly drained areas are preferred.

 Photographic Location: The floodplain zone of a large drainage ditch in Judge Webber Park in Urbana, Illinois.
-The lower photograph shows both the male and female flowerheads.

 Comments: Common Cocklebur resembles Arctium minus (Common Burdock) somewhat, but it has separate male and female flowers that are brownish white and green, respectively, while the latter species has perfect flowers with bright pink corollas.
 Because Common Cocklebur is a highly variable plant, different varieties have been identified (or even regarded as separate species in the past).
 The other variety of Common Cocklebur in Illinois, var. glabratum, has bur-like bracts that are nearly glabrous and they tend to be more oval-shaped and less broad than the bracts of var. canadense.
 Otherwise, they are very similar to each other.
 Another species that is adventive from the southwest, Xanthium spinosum (Spiny Cocklebur), is rarely encountered in Illinois.
 It has more narrow lanceolate leaves, and there is a tripartite spine at the base of each leaf.